dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 nearer troop and AAA units (although some targets just seem invulnerable).
 The western group of five Tarantuls (very good boats those) gets a shock when one of them suddenly vanishes in a thunderous explosion.
-Torpedo!
+Torpedo\!
 Now Tarantuls are nearly as fast as the torpedoes, so they have a good chance of out-distancing them, but only if they run in the right direction.
 Unfortunately, the Tarantuls are blind, and they don’t have a clue which way the shot came from.
 The flotilla leader makes his decision, sets a course, and orders flank speed.
-Foam flies, and mighty engines roar!
+Foam flies, and mighty engines roar\!
 Alas, it’s all futile.
 The Turkish SS skipper watches in delight as the boats run right into his torpedo spread, and one after another, the remaining four disintegrate from shattering torpedo impacts.
 The western beaches will get no NGFS until the landing